DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

         end
 ```
 ## Writing the run function of the Auxiliary Module
-This section will be on defining the function that will run the **Msf::Auxillary** module in the Metasploit console or Arimitage application.
+This section will be on defining the functions that run the **Msf::Auxillary** modules in the Metasploit Framework's console or Arimitage application.
 This will be in general what the function definition looks like, and the specific cases for both the DoS and DDoS modules.

 ### Msf::Auxillary
-The **Msf::Auxillary** modules define a function *run*, this is where the code to start execution is placed, and is the equivalent of a *main* function in C, C++ or Java.
+The **Msf::Auxillary** modules defines a function *run*, this is where the code to start execution is generally placed, and is the equivalent of a *main* function in C, C++ or Java to the new Metasploit module.
 The body of the *run* function will contain normal Ruby code.

-You can define additional function that the *run* function calls and interacts with, but we use the *run* function as the entrypoint of the program when executing the module.
+You can define additional function that the *run* function calls and interacts with, but we use the *run* function as the entrypoint of the program when executing the Metasploit module.

-The *run* function will look something like:
+The *run* function will look something like the following:
 ```ruby
 def run
     ...